heptarch/heptarch.github.io/drafts/demon.md

 on how, by a combination of magnetism and cooling, we might apply some of these effects to corpuscular machines.
 But I lack the requisite expertise in chemistry.
 I remember you stating in your lectures on acoustics that you had studied with Kekule."
+He begins to take in the
+notebook: equations, schematics, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.
-The notebook swims with equations, schematics, scattered exclamations of EYPHKA!

 The grumpy composer looks on with amusement.
 Foster stammers:
 "Corpuscular machines?"
 The sounds of evening traffic float in from